Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 One of the most significant chapters in Ojienda’s professional life came when he served as the President of the Law Society of Kenya (LSK).
 This is among the most influential positions in Kenya’s legal sector, and leading it requires not just legal acumen but also political savvy, institutional management skills, and the ability to represent a diverse membership of thousands of lawyers with competing interests.

-His tenure at the LSK placed him at the center of debates about judicial reform, access to justice, and the independence of Kenya’s legal institutions — issues that became especially charged during Kenya’s constitutional reform era.
+His tenure at the LSK placed him at the centre of debates about judicial reform, access to justice, and the independence of Kenya’s legal institutions issues that became especially charged during Kenya’s constitutional reform era.
 Being LSK president during a period of major constitutional change meant that Ojienda’s voice carried weight in shaping how the legal community engaged with the new dispensation.

 Entering Politics